space88man/kubeadm-transcripts/centos/01-network.md

 # Network Transcript

-In this transcript, we will install the weave network addon.
+In this transcript, we will install the weave network add-on.
 All our pods will get IP addresses on 10.32.0.0/12.
 Kubernetes will continue to assign services to 10.96.0.0/12 (standard network setup by kubeadm).

-The mapping of externally visible service IP address/port to 10.96.0.0/12 to 10.32.0.0/12 is handled transparently by kubernetes+network addon.
+The mapping of externally visible service IP address/port to 10.96.0.0/12 to 10.32.0.0/12 is handled transparently by kubernetes+network add-on.

-There are many (too many?) network addon choices: in this transcript we will use [weave](https://github.com/weaveworks/weave).
+There are many (too many?) network add-on choices: in this transcript we will use [weave](https://github.com/weaveworks/weave).
 In other transcripts, we will try flannel and romana.

-## Installation of weave network addon
+## Installation of weave network add-on

-Weave recommends using the network addon rather than integrating kubernetes with an external SDN.
+Weave recommends using the network add-on rather than integrating kubernetes with an external configured weave SDN.

 *Transcript*: